OnlyWorlds/OnlyWorlds/README.md

 The _schema_ folder has the source-of-truth data definitions in YAML.

-The _languages_ folder contains subfolders with that same schema in various languages, auto-updated when the _schema_ folder gets changed.
-Many more languages to follow.
+The _conversions_ folder contains subfolders with that same schema in various languages and frameworks, auto-updated when the _schema_ folder gets changed.
+More to follow.

 Please visit https://www.onlyworlds.com to request a key code for initial access, or email onlyworldsdev@gmail.com.